THINGS TO DO NEAR OUR PALM BEACH GARDENS APARTMENT HOMES

 The Frenchman’s Forest is 172-acres of natural area that was once part of the headwater of Lake Worth Creek.
 Over 500 animals and 200 plant species call this forest home, including the great horned owl and gopher tortoise.
 There are plenty of trails for hiking and a boardwalk to survey Florida’s natural beauty.
 John D. MacArthur Beach State Park is a haven to seven species of plants and 22 species of animals designated as endangered or threatened.
 Situated on Munyon Island, there are different types of terrain to explore, such as maritime hammocks, estuary, beaches and dunes, as well as a limestone rock reef.

 There’s so much to see and do when you live at our Palm Beach Gardens apartment homes.
-Schedule a visit to Hamptons at Palm Beach Gardens and find your new luxury home.
+Contact us below and find your new luxury home at Hamptons at Palm Beach Gardens.